 1. Cool Water Treatment for Sunburn

 Water is the first and the foremost remedy for immediate relief from your inflamed red skin due to sunburn.
 Cool water helps you reduce your skin’s swelling by pulling the heat away from your burned skin and in the process, relieves the associated pain.
 However, never use cold or chilled water.
-Too cold water constricts the blood vessels resulting into reduced blood flow which may prove to be counter-productive.
+Too cold water constricts the blood vessels resulting in reduced blood flow which may prove to be counter-productive.
 Here are some ways to use water for your sunburn.

 Ways to Use Water for Sunburn

 - Cool Compress: Take a wash-cloth and soak it in cool water.
-Do not use ice pack, cold water, or iced water to soak the cloth.
-Apply the wet wash-cloth directly to your skin having sunburn and let it sit there for few minutes.
+Do not use an ice pack, cold water, or iced water to soak the cloth.
+Apply the wet wash-cloth directly to your skin having the sunburn and let it sit there for few minutes.
 Again wet the cloth and reapply for as many times as you feel like.
 Do this for 10-15 minutes at the most.
 Repeat this several times a day.

 - Soak in Cool Water: Sometimes your sunburn is at places where you cannot apply a cool compress such as your back.
 For such a condition, you may like to soak in cool bathwater for about 10-15 minutes.
-Do not use soap and don’t be in the bath tub for too long as it will cause your skin go dry and lead to more itching.
+Do not use soap and don’t be in the bathtub for too long as it will cause your skin go dry and lead to more itching.
 You may also take shower if you don’t prefer soaking.